VLC player offers a basic video crop feature to remove the unwanted areas from a video.

 Now, we have to set the location where the cropped video would be saved.
 To set the Destination file location click on Browse button.

 In the Save file… dialog select the Desktop as location by clicking on Desktop in the left side panel.
 Finally click on Save to get back to the Convert window.

 The Convert window would show the source and destination file paths and the Profile should be set to Video – H.264 + MP3(MP4).

 Now, we have to change the Profile settings to set the video cropping filter for conversion.
 To do that, Click on the wrench icon next to the Profile dropdown list box.

 This will open the Profile Edition window with the Encapsulation tab selected.
 The Encapsulation tab would already have the MP4/MOV option selected.
 Select MP4/MOV option if it’s not already selected.

 Now, Click on the Video Codec Tab.
 In the Video codec tab tick the Video check box and untick the checkbox with the Keep original video track label.
-Leave the Encoding parameters and Resolution to default values.
+Leave the values in Encoding parameters and Resolution tabs to default values.

-Next, Click on the Filters tab; scroll down and select the Video Cropping Filter checkbox.
+Next, Click on the Filters tab in Video codec tab; then scroll down and select the Video Cropping Filter checkbox.
 Please, ensure that no other checkbox is selected.